COVID + Credit: Unemployment and the Covid Pandemic

 As of March 2020, the US is facing a sudden spike in unemployment benefits applications as the Covid pandemic forces many Americans into self-isolation and many businesses across the country to furlough workers or even shutter their doors.
 In light of these extraordinary events, the majority of states have temporarily expanded access to unemployment for those out of work because of the virus.

 There are two main types of benefits available: First, Pandemic Unemployment Assistance covers those Americans unable to work because of the Coronavirus, including independent contractors, gig workers, sick people, and those caring for someone who has the virus.
-The second category is an extra $600 per week in unemployment benefits over the next four months, for those who qualify for unemployment assistance in their state.
+The second category is an extra $600 per week in unemployment benefits through July 2020, for those who qualify for unemployment assistance in their state.

 In addition, most states have expanded their unemployment assistance programs to provide for more Americans directly affected by the Covid pandemic quarantines and closures.
 If you have been kept from work due to one of the following circumstances related to the pandemic, you may be eligible for unemployment in your state: